• Skip to primary navigation

 Once the screenshot is pasted in Paint, it can be edited as required and saved to any location on the computer.

-If your computer is connected to dual or multiple monitors, using Prnt Scr or Win+Prnt Scr keyboard combination captures screenshots of both screens attached to the computer.
+If your computer is connected to dual monitors, using Prnt Scr or Win + Prnt Scr keyboard combination captures screenshots of both screens attached to the computer.

-In such a case, you can capture screenshot of the active screen by using Alt+Prnt Scr key combination.
-However, in this case, the screenshot will only be copied to Clipboard and not saved to the Screenshots Folder.
+In such cases, you can capture screenshot of the active screen by using Alt+Prnt Scr key combination.
+However, in this case, the screenshot will only be copied to Clipboard and not saved to Screenshots Folder.

-To save the screenshot, you will have to Paste the Screenshot to Paint, which allows you to save the File in PNG, JPEG and other formats.
+To save the screenshot, you need to Paste the Screenshot to Paint, which allows you to save the File in PNG, JPEG and other formats.

 Note: On some computers, you may need to press Alt + Fn + Prnt Scr keys, in order to capture a screenshot of the active screen.
 Check your Laptop or computers manual for the right keyboard shortcut.

-Both Windows 10 and Windows 11 come with a built-in Snipping Tool that can be used to take screenshot of the entire screen and also screenshot of selected or specific area of the screen.
+Windows computers come with a built-in Snipping Tool utility that can be used to take screenshot of the entire screen and also screenshot of selected or specific area of the screen.

 1. Open the Snipping Tool on your computer and click on the New option.